 #1 Start early!

-If you want to try on clothing or test make-up products, just ask a staff member and they’ll direct you to fitting rooms or point out which products are testers.
-Please be aware that if you return tax-free purchases, the procedure can take a lot of time.
+If you want to try on clothing or test make-up products, just ask a staff member.
+Fitting rooms are available to try on clothing.
+Please be aware that if you return tax-free purchases, the procedure may take a lot of time.

 #4 Can I negotiate pricing?

-In Japan, shopping culture doesn’t encourage pricing negotiation, so don’t expect to pay less than the listed price for an item through bargaining for a lower price.
+In Japan, you won’t be able to negotiate a lower price than that which is displayed.
 Some electronics stores or flea markets might let you bargain the price down, but the price tag is generally the final price.

-Items such as popular color contact lenses cannot be purchased without a prescription from a doctor.
-Other goods at drugstores may also require a prescription to be purchased.
+Items such as popular women’s color contact lenses cannot be purchased without a prescription from a doctor.
+Note in particular that some medicines at drug stores cannot be purchased without the pharmacist there.

 #6 Can I send this back home?